Jack The Ripper Walking Tour of London

 Meeting point

 The tour starts at Aldgate Station next to Hotel Saint.
-Hotel Saint is on the right as you exit.
+Hotel Saint is on the right as you exit the station.
 The address of Hotel Saint is 9 Aldgate High Street, London, EC3N 1AH.
-Please go to Aldgate Station (not Aldgate East Station).
-On arrival look for your tour guide holding the yellow umbrella.
+Please go to Aldgate Station (not Aldgate East).
+Please meet your tour guide who will be holding a yellow umbrella.

 End point